labmlai/labml/guides/hardware_monitoring.md

 <img src="https://github.com/labmlai/labml/blob/master/guides/hardware.png" width="30%" alt=""/>
 </div>

-We just added support to monitor hardware to our mobile-friendly web app for monitoring deep learning model training.
+[labml.ai](https://labml.ai) app can be used to monitor hardware.

-You can use it to monitor hardware usage even if you are not training models.
+*You can use it to monitor hardware usage even if you are not training models.*

 ### Installation